Feedback Requests: Employee self-driven 360º

 How to request feedback?

-Once the feature is activated, you can easily request feedback by using the Create button in the Small Improvements navigation.
+You can easily request feedback by using the + Create button in the Small Improvements navigation.
 It gives you a quick way to request feedback at any time.

 The setup process guides you through a few necessary steps to request feedback.
 The first step will already be open: